danriedl/engular/adev/src/content/guide/ngmodules/feature-modules.md

 In the CLI generated feature module, there are two JavaScript import statements at the top of the file: the first imports `NgModule`, which, like the root module, lets you use the `@NgModule` decorator; the second imports `CommonModule`, which contributes many common directives such as `ngIf` and `ngFor`.

 Note: Feature modules import `CommonModule` instead of `BrowserModule`, which is only imported once in the root module.
-`CommonModule` only contains information for common directives such as `ngIf` and `ngFor` which are needed in most templates, whereas `BrowserModule` configures the Angular application for the browser which needs to be done only once.
+`CommonModule` only contains information for common directives such as `ngIf` and `ngFor` which are needed in most templates, whereas `BrowserModule` configures the Engular application for the browser which needs to be done only once.

 The `declarations` array is available for you to add declarables, which are components, directives, and pipes that belong exclusively to this particular module.
 To add a component, enter the following command at the command line where `customer-dashboard` is the directory where the CLI generated the feature module and `CustomerDashboard` is the name of the component: